benb116/Etch/README.md

 - [ ] Upgrade the custom PCBs
 - [ ] Develop a show script
 - [ ] Add user input to toggle between AUTO and MANUAL
+- [ ] Possible: add support for arcs and splines
+- [ ] Improve webpage performance
+- [ ] Create standalone site with artwork

 ## Acknowledgements